Several weeks ago, while trying to take a selfie, I noticed a new wrinkle in the oddest of places – my cleavage.

 My eye twitched, but I kept scrolling.
 But that meme proliferated, and multiplied, as memes are known to do – soon I saw it a half dozen times on Facebook, sometimes with only one pair of jeans, sometimes with a pair of early 90s style sandals, all targeting women in my age demographic – mid to late 30 year olds – all with the same directive “You need to use eye wrinkle creams.
 Buy it from me!”

 Wait, what?
 I need to use eye cream?
-Bullshit.
-I can choose to use an eye cream, if I want.
+I can choose to use an Anti Aging CBD Eye Cream, if I want.
 If you want to use one, more power to you (I can even connect you with some women who can help!).
 But is this really the conversation we’re having right now, between women?
 Are fine lines and wrinkles really that horrible?
 Why are we putting so much pressure on each other to look young?
 But more than that – why are we suggesting to women in their 30s that they “need” to use anti-aging products now?

 Let’s set aside the fact that many products that “fight” the signs of aging strip the top layers of the skin off, leaving you more susceptible to sun damage (Found this thetrentonline.com perfect for skin care).
 Let’s forget for a minute that the beauty giants have been preying on our insecurities for years.
 We can even skip over the fact that most of these products are ridiculously expensive and incredibly time-consuming (multi step processes, masks, dermabrasion tools, and so on).